RoboMasterS1Challenge/robomaster_s1_can_hack/README.md

-# DJI RoboMaster S1 ROS Bridge Package (under developing)
+# DJI RoboMaster S1 ROS Bridge Package (under development)

 This package contains a ROS node package and Nucleo-F767ZI firmware for controlling your RoboMaster S1 through the ROS network.